AlgoTradingHub/theplatform-book/source/verbs/other/key.md

 **Syntax:** ```key x; key[x]```

-It could be used to retrieve all names inside root or any namespace since environment is a dictionary itself.
+It can be used to retrieve all names inside root or any namespace since environment is a dictionary itself.

 ```o
 o)key `